 If paternity has not been established in any of these ways, it can be established through the use of a legal order.
 Filing a civil action in circuit court is required to request the state of Florida to step in and assist with determining paternity.
 Once filed, the Florida courts will decide if the paternity request can be resolved with or without a judge’s intervention.

-So, after the dust settles on a paternity hearing, what are the outcomes?
-A paternity proceeding can establish the following:
+After the dust settles on a paternity hearing, a paternity proceeding can establish the following:

 • Parental rights (paternity rights) to a child born outside marriage

 • Parental Responsibility for decisions affecting the child

 • Parenting Plan

 • Child Support

 Yes, the disestablishment of paternity is also possible under certain circumstances.
 The following facts can lead to the disestablishment of paternity in the state of Florida:

 • The payor has not adopted the child